mesonbuild/meson/docs/markdown/IDE-integration.md

 If one file in `filename` is not installed, its corresponding install location is set to `null`.

-The `subproject' key specifies the name of the subproject this target was defined in, or `null` if the target was defined in the top level project.
+The `subproject` key specifies the name of the subproject this target was defined in, or `null` if the target was defined in the top level project.

 A target usually generates only one file.
 However, it is possible for custom